1st Day: Cusco – Km 82 – Wayllabamba – Yuncachimpa

 4th Day: Wiñayhuayna – Machu Picchu – Cusco

-- Tourist train from Aguas Calientes to Cusco/Poroy or Ollantaytambo and bus to Cusco.
+- Tourist train from Aguas Calientes to Ollantaytambo and bus to Cusco

-- Camping equipment (professional two-person tents: Doite, model Cima 4, extra light/4kg, Doite, model Kailas 3, extra light/4.5kg and Doite, model Himalaya, extra light/4.5kg; sleeping mats, dining tent equipped with table and chairs, a sanitary tent).
+- Camping equipment (professional two-person’s tents: Doite, model Himalaya, extra light/4.5kg or Eureka tent; sleeping mats, dining tent equipped with a table and chairs, a sanitary tent)

-- Chef, cooking equipment, meals (3 breakfasts, 3 lunches and 3 dinners).
-Our delicious meals include pancakes, omelets, fresh fruit for breakfast, and spaghetti, chicken, fish, meat and rice for lunch and dinner.
-All meals are rich in carbohydrates suitable for trekking.
-Hot drinks are included, especially coca-leaf tea, used for strength and adapting to high-altitude.
+- Cook, cooking equipment, meals (3 breakfasts, 3 lunches and 3 dinners).
+Food includes pancakes, omelets, soups, fresh fruit and spaghetti, chicken, fish, meat and rice, all rich in carbohydrates and very suitable for trekking, hot drinks including coca leafs tea which is excellent for the altitude

-- Porters to carry the trek and cooking equipment, plus your sleeping mat and bag.
+- Porters to carry the sleeping bag and mattress

 - Unlimited cold, boiled water available during the trek.